1 Language Models: What and Why

 All of these problems can be framed as normal machine learning tasks, be they supervised or unsupervised, classification or regression, pointwise predictions or sequence learning, binary or multiclass, discrete or real-valued.
 They can be modeled using any of the default ML algorithms at our disposal (neural nets, tree-based models, linear models, etc).

-The one difference between text-based ML—that is, NLP— and other forms of ML tasks is that text data must be encoded before it can be fed to traditional ML algorithms.
+The one difference between text-based ML—that is, NLP— and other forms of ML tasks is that text data must be encoded in some way before it can be fed to traditional ML algorithms.
 This is because ML algorithms cannot deal natively with text, only numerical data.
-This is crucial in NLP, as we’ll see next.
+How to represent text data is crucial in NLP, as we’ll see next.

 1.4.2 It’s all about representation